antlr/antlr4-intellij-adaptor/README.md

                   "/script/function/ID");
 ```

-I have made a sample plug-in that demonstrates the use of this library: [antlr/jetbrains-plugin-sample](https://github.com/antlr/jetbrains-plugin-sample).

 ## Using the library in your project

 The library is [published on Maven Central](https://search.maven.org/search?q=a:antlr4-intellij-adaptor) which means you can download the JAR and add it to your classpath manually, or pull the dependency automatically if you are using a Gradle build: